Notice

 Please direct all media inquiries to pressinfo@chicagohistory.org.

-Make your mark on the Jaffee History Trail
+Make Your Mark on the History Trail

 There are many opportunities to make your mark along the Jaffee History Trail.
-From honoring a loved one with a park bench on the Museum Plaza to naming the new Parisian-style outdoor seating area at the North & Clark Café, we can customize the right gift for you.
+From honoring a loved one with a park bench on the Museum plaza to naming the new Parisian-style outdoor seating area at the North & Clark Café, we can customize the right gift for you.
 For more information, contact Michael Anderson, vice president of external engagement and development, at manderson@chicagohistory.org.
-Donate today to support this community project.